Vinayakam19/Vinayakam19/README.md

 ✨ I love to explore AI and try to build a strong connection between theoretical and practical scenarios in today's digital world.

+⚡ Fun fact: I like cooking, movies and play lot of Xbox titles.

 ## 🎯 Areas of Interest
 - Machine Learning
 - Data Mining and Data Analysis